-The Development Pattern information in the county version of this chapter related to general development approaches that can apply throughout the county.
+The Development Pattern information in the County-wide document related to general development approaches that can apply throughout the county.
 However, in Berlin Township, the Berlin Commercial Overlay and Berlin Industrial Overlays are a significant new feature in the future pattern of the township and will be specifically covered here.